Welcome to 6MD's Class Page

 We are very lucky to have Mrs O'Keefe, Mrs Huffton and Mrs Newton as our teaching assistants this year.

 On Friday afternoons, I have my PPA planning time with Miss Parsons.

 During this time, Mrs Newton will teach RE and the children will have TGI.

 Topic overview for this half-term

-This half-term, our Topic sessions will all be based around the topic of 'The Railway Children' and will be introduced by the annual performance of a visiting theatre company!
+This half-term, our Topic sessions will all be based around the topic of 'World War II', although we will be spending the first week or two exploring the World War I Centenary too!